AdobeDocs/audience-manager.it-IT/help/using/api/rest-api-main/aam-api-domain-management.md

 ### Risposta

-Restituisce una risposta di successo `204 no content`.
-Restituisce `404 not found` se non è possibile trovare il sito partner.
+A successful response returns `204 no content`.
+Returns `404 not found` if the partner site cannot be found.

-## Restituisci proprietà per un dominio {#return-props-domain}
+## Return Properties for a Domain {#return-props-domain}

 `GET` Un metodo che restituisce dettagli sul dominio specificato (solo per le destinazioni dei cookie).